Weapon Charges Lawyer in Dayton

 Dayton Attorneys Led by a Criminal Law Expert

 Attorney L. Patrick Mulligan has been a Board Certified Criminal Law Specialist by the National Board of Trial Advocacy since 1997.
 What does this mean?
 It means that he has consistently proven to possess extensive knowledge regarding all things criminal law.
 Drawing from his experience as a former prosecutor, he provides well-versed legal representation for accused individuals in Dayton.
-Together, our Dayton weapon charges attorneys can provide the hard-hitting defense you need to respond to the charges against you.
+Together, our Dayton weapon charges attorneys can provide the hard-hitting criminal defense you need to respond to the charges against you.

 Facing Charges?
 Seek the Immediate Help of Moermond & Mulligan, LLC.